Skip to main content

 Overview

-You can configure your Stream app to send events to your HTTP/webhook and/or to your AWS SQS queue.
+You can configure your Stream app to receive webhook events as well as AWS SNS and AWS SQS.
 Webhooks are usually the simplest way to receive events from your app and to perform additional action based on what happens to your application.

 How to implement a webhook handler